We have many resources for researching the family history and genealogy of First Nations peoples, particularly those who have status.

 You can search for your ancestor by name.

-Only a few census returns for a limited number of bands can be found.
-Early census records in RG 10 were mostly statistical in nature and did not identify all individual in the First Nation population.
+In addition to the national census, there are a few census returns specific to a limited number of Bands.
+Early census records in RG10 were mostly statistical in nature and did not identify all individual in the First Nation population.
 Some were just lists of First Nation heads of families.

 Starting in 1871, Indian agents began to count the total population of each band in their area.
-Doing so enabled CIRNAC/ISC to include statistics on the band population in its published annual reports.
+This allowed CIRNAC/ISC to include statistics on the band population in its published annual reports.
+Students in Residential schools were also counted in some years.

 In 1939, CIRNAC/ISC began instructing departmental agents to record the names, sex, age, marital status and band number of every “Indian.”
 After 1951, the Indian register became the means of recording this information.